Courseiva

 Why this answer

-When a router receives a label mapping from an LDP neighbor for a prefix, it installs the received label as the incoming label (incoming label map, or ILM) for that prefix.
-This is because LDP uses a downstream-on-demand label distribution model where the downstream router (the one sending the mapping) assigns the label, and the upstream router (the receiver) uses it as the incoming label for forwarding traffic toward the prefix.
-The router must have a route to the prefix in its routing table to accept and use the label mapping.
+When a router receives a label mapping from an LDP neighbor for a prefix, it installs the received label as the outgoing label for that prefix in its Label Forwarding Information Base (LFIB).
+This label is used when forwarding packets toward the neighbor.
+The router must have a route to the prefix in its routing table to accept the mapping.

 Exam trap

-Cisco often tests the distinction between incoming and outgoing labels in LDP, trapping candidates who assume the received label is used as the outgoing label for forwarding packets toward the neighbor.
+Cisco often tests the distinction between incoming and outgoing labels in LDP, trapping candidates who assume the received label is installed as the incoming label.
+The received label is actually the outgoing label for forwarding.

 How to eliminate wrong answers